-One on One with Medicx Founder Michael Weintraub
+One-on-One with Medicx CEO Michael Weintraub

 Q: You've worked in the life sciences industry in different capacities for nearly your entire career, about 37 years.
 What about the work has kept you engaged and coming back for more?